Util - utility functions

 DSP.Util.nextfastfftFunction

-Return the closest product of 2, 3, 5, and 7 greater than or equal to n.
-FFTW contains optimized kernels for these sizes and computes Fourier transforms of input that is a product of these sizes faster than for input of other sizes.
+For Integer inputs, this returns the closest product of 2, 3, 5, and 7 greater than or equal to n.
+FFTW contains optimized kernels for these sizes and computes Fourier transforms of inputs that are a product of these sizes faster than for inputs of other sizes.

 source